hiimvikash/DSA-EndGame/02.  Algorithms/04. DP/DP by Aditya Verma/README.md

 }
 ```
 #  [**22.
 Minimum number of deletions to make a string palindrome**](https://youtu.be/CFwCCNbRuLY)
+## **NOTE : Minimum # of deletion=Minimum # of Insertion. this is bcz in deletion we remove single occuring element and in Insertion we try to make that single element into couple by introducing new element.**
 ## [**Problem Link**](https://practice.geeksforgeeks.org/problems/minimum-deletitions1648/1)
+## Intution
+- Find LPS
+- return n-LPS
+- because no. of deletion is inversely propotional to lengthOfPS.
 ```java
 class Solution{
     static int minimumNumberOfDeletions(String s1) {